What discrete probability distributions does QCE Math Methods Unit 2 introduce?

 What this dot point is asking

-QCAA wants Year 11 students to introduce discrete probability distributions, compute expected value and variance, and recognise the Bernoulli distribution.
-Foundation for Unit 3 binomial work.
+QCAA wants Year 11 students to be introduced to discrete probability distributions, to compute expected value and variance, and to recognise the Bernoulli and uniform discrete distributions.
+This is the foundation for the binomial distribution studied in Unit 3.

 Discrete random variable